libxengine/XEngine_APIService/README.en.md

 Linux Exection:sudo ./XEngine_LINEnv.sh -i 3
 Macos Exection:./XEngine_LINEnv.sh -i 3

+####### Development environment
+It is recommended to use github to pull the code, and use the VS2022+COPILOG combination.
+Copilot will automatically help you analyze and modify the code
+In order to save resources, now the IP and phone and mac databases need to be copied by themselves.
+Execute the XEngine_Release/copydb.bat(copydb.sh) script.
+Otherwise, an error will be reported

 #### Database Env
 MYSQL database version 8.0 or above is required.
 Create a table through CreateDatabase.sql, and then import other sql table Modify the database configuration in XSQL in the configuration file to your